 Brandon also managed significant corporate investigations and resolutions across the national security spectrum.
 As Counsel to the Assistant Attorney General for National Security, and a Trial Attorney in the Counterintelligence & Export Control Section, he worked on the resolution of almost every significant corporate matter pertaining to export control and sanctions violations in the last decade and is one of the few attorneys to have managed the DOJ’s Voluntary Self‑Disclosure Program for export control and sanctions violations.
 As Chief of the FARA Unit, he directed scores of investigations of companies for acting as unregistered foreign agents.

-As Counsel to the Assistant Attorney General, Brandon oversaw every criminal investigation involving export control and sanctions.
+As Counsel to the Assistant Attorney General, Brandon oversaw every criminal investigation involving export control and sanctions and led the DOJ’s response to the Obama Administration’s rollback of sanctions targeting Iran – the Joint Comprehensive Plan of Action (JCPOA).
 As a Trial Attorney, he prosecuted more than 30 export control and sanctions cases, including first-ever cases involving North Korea, weapons of mass destruction, and the Atomic Energy Act.
 Brandon has also handled the review of transactions before CFIUS and Team Telecom across multiple administrations.
 During the Obama Administration, he managed the DOJ’s review of transactions before CFIUS, to include advising on mitigation proposals, and over the last year he led DOJ’s review of transactions involving foreign influence before CFIUS and Team Telecom.